We Aggregated 458,500+ Surveillance Records Across 183 Countries

 What you can do

 Open the map and search your address.
-See how many cameras are within a kilometer.
+See how many records are within a kilometer.
 Toggle the heatmap to see surveillance density patterns.
 Pan across Europe to see France’s speed camera density.
 Zoom into London or Seoul.

 What comes next